GOLFFOREVER’s simple golf exercises can provide the key to improving your golf distance

 When you’re ready for a more advanced exercise, try the kettle swing.
 This simple exercise incorporates a hip hinge movement.
 When done correctly, the kettle swing is a great exercise to build explosive hip power.

-The bottom line is that with a little bit of work, you’ll be well on your way to developing strong, powerful glutes and setting the foundation for explosive hip extension and a lot more clubhead speed on your tee shots.
+With a little bit of work, you’ll be well on your way to developing strong, powerful glutes.
+This will set the foundation for explosive hip extension and a lot more clubhead speed on your tee shots.

 So, are you ready to develop strong glutes?